 In April 2021, a novel study conducted by Institute for Women’s Health, University College London, UK, in collaboration with Cryos International, was published by the renowned medical journal, Human Reproduction.
 The study wanted to investigate the rate of donors being rejected after performing a genetic carrier test.

-One sick gene from either the mother or father is not enough to become sick by a genetic recessive disease.
-Only if both parties have a gene that encodes for a genetic disease, the child is in risk of inheriting developing the disease.
-A lot of genes only cause disease if both parties pass on the specific gene to a child.
+One sick gene from either the biological mother or father is not enough to become sick by a genetic recessive disease.
+Only if both parties have a gene that encodes for the same genetic disease, the child is in risk of inheriting developing the disease.
+A lot of genes only cause disease if both pass on the specific gene to a child.

 Genetic testing is an important tool to detect recessive genes among donors

-In a sperm and egg bank like Cryos, a genetic test is performed on all potential donors.
-A genetic panel is a medical test that identifies the presence of specific genes.
+In a sperm and egg bank like Cryos, a genetic test is performed on all donors.
+A genetic panel is a med-ical test that identifies the presence of specific gene variants.